fastify/fastify-response-validation/README.md

 ```

 ## Usage
-You just need to register the plugin and you will have response validation enabled.
+You just need to register the plugin and you will have response validation enabled:
 ```js
 const fastify = require('fastify')()